david8015/FakeReddit/README.md

 # Challenges / Areas of Opportunity

-1. Applying the new, backend api calls to already created fornt end DC-IT application
+1. Applying the new, backend api calls to already created front end DC-IT application
 2. Using Mockito to unit test each layer (Entity, Controller, Service, Dao)
 3. Code refactoring needs to be done
 4. Could add exception handling